ikushum/100-days-of-Algorithm-Challenge/README.md

 41) **cut_array_into_small_parts:** The function makeParts takes an array as argument and the size of the chunk.
 Example: if an array of size 123 is given and chunk size is 10 there will be 13 parts, 12 of size 10 and 1 of size 3.

 42) **batman_quotes:** Description can be found [here](https://www.codewars.com/kata/batman-quotes)

+### Day 30: February 27, 2017

+43) **rearange_to_max:** The function takes one positive three digit integer and rearanges its digits to get maximum possible number.
+The argument is integer.
+It returns nil if argument is not valid.